Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Conclusion

 \section{Conclusion}

-In this paper, we have presented the Triplet-structured Transformer (Tri-Former) model, a strategic response to challenges in adopting Vision Transformer (ViT) models for Hyperspectral Image (HSI) classification.
-By integrating parallel attention modules and a 3D convolution-based channel mixer, Tri-Former optimizes computational efficiency while enhancing model stability.
-Furthermore, to more effectively diminish the demand for an extensive quantity of training samples, we introduce Single-Direction Tuning (SDT) strategy.
-Acting as a bridge, SDT enables us to capitalize on both pre-existing labeled HSI datasets and even RGB datasets, thereby enhancing the performance on new HSI datasets with constrained sample sizes.
+In this paper, to effectively diminish the demand for an extensive quantity of training samples, we propose the attention gated tuning (AGT) strategy.
+Acting as a bridge, AGT enables us to capitalize on both pre-existing labeled HSI datasets and even RGB datasets, thereby enhancing the performance on new HSI datasets with constrained sample sizes.
+Furthermore, we have presented the triplet-structured transformer (Tri-Former) model for HSI classification.
+By introducing spectral-spatial parallel block, Tri-Former optimizes computational efficiency while enhancing model stability.
 Extensive experiments across diverse HSI datasets and sensors verified the proposed Tri-Former.
-Homologous, heterologous, and cross-modal tuning experiments are conducted to validate the performance of the proposed SDT.
+Homologous, heterologous, and cross-modality tuning experiments are conducted to validate the performance of the proposed AGT.
+We hope this research can inspire the designs of fine tuning methods in HSI classification and guide the selection of pre-training datasets.

 \appendices

 \ifCLASSOPTIONcaptionsoff

 \fi